When Will Online Casinos Be Legal in Virginia

 Last Updated:

 The potential for legal online casinos in Virginia is as strong as its ever been.
-However, iGaming is still not legal in the state.
+However, iGaming is still not legal in the state and won’t be in 2026.

-Separate legislation to legalize online casinos have passed through the Virginia House of Delegates and Virginia Senate in 2026.
-But, one bill must pass through both chambers and get the approval of Gov. Abigail Spanberger.
+Separate legislation to legalize online casinos passed through the Virginia House of Delegates and Virginia Senate in 2026.
+But, one common bill couldn’t be agreed upon through both chambers and get the approval of Gov. Abigail Spanberger prior to the end of the 2026 legislative session.

 Should the Old Dominion legalize online casinos, it would immediately be one of the top markets in the US.
 Here’s a look at where things stand, and what you could expect from legal iGaming in the state of Virginia.